ghsinfosec/shellphish/README.md

 # shellphish
-Email removal script for on-prem Exchange
+Email removal script for on-prem Exchange I wrote a few years ago.
+Most orgs are going 365 now, so I don't think it's really necessary.
+But if you're using on-prem Exchange it's useful.

+Depending on the number of mailboxes it can take a little while to run, but it works.

+Also I'm no powershell guru, but sometimes quick and dirty is all you need.

 # usage
 Run it from the directory you installed it like any Windows script.
 Examples below.